lairdrt/flaskapp/README.md

 13. Insert the MicroSD card into the Raspberry Pi memory card slot
 14. Turn power **ON** to the Raspberry Pi and wait ~5 minutes for the initial boot

-Note that the Raspberry Pi imager program does not correctly set the `scan_ssid` parameter in the wireless LAN configuration for hidden networks.
+**NOTE:** The Raspberry Pi imager program does not correctly set the `scan_ssid` parameter in the wireless LAN configuration for hidden networks.
 So, it is likely that the Raspberry Pi will not connect to your wireless network.

 ## Connect Monitor/Keyboard to Raspberry Pi
 Preconfiguring the Raspberry Pi **may** result in the WLAN and SSH working, but probably not.
 So, you'll want to connect the